Multimodal Recommender Systems: A Survey: Introduction

 \subsection{Procedures of MRS}

 Based on the input items of MRS, we conclude the unified procedures for MRS, as Figure~\ref{fig_procedure} shows.
-There are three procedures: \textbf{Raw Feature Extracting}, \textbf{Feature interaction} and \textbf{Recommendation}.
-We take the movie recommendation as an example to illustrate it as follows:
+There are three procedures: \textbf{Raw Feature Representation}, \textbf{Feature Interaction} and \textbf{Recommendation}.
+We take the movie recommendation as an example to illustrate the general procedures as follows:

-\textbf{Raw Feature Extracting}.
-Each movie has two types of features, \ie tabular features and multimodal features, including the poster image and textual introduction.
-The embedding layers are used to handle tabular features, which is similar to common content-based RS~\cite{javed2021review}.
-The multimodal features are fed into different modality encoders.
-The modality encoders extract the representations and are general architectures used in other fields, such as ViT~\cite{dosovitskiy2020image} for images and Bert~\cite{devlin2018bert} for texts.
+\textbf{Raw Feature Representation}.
+Each movie possesses two types of features: tabular features that describe its important characteristics using numerical values or classifications (such as genera or year), and multimodal features that depict the movie across various modalities of representation (such as poster image and textual introduction).
+To handle the tabular features, general recommender systems often adopt an embedding layer to transform sparse discrete features into dense vectors~\cite{javed2021review}.
+Specifically, the embedding layer treats each feature field as a discrete set and maps it to a fixed-length representation.
+However, multimodal features often have varying formats and cannot share such an embedding layer.
+Therefore, the multimodal features are often fed into different modality encoders to extract comprehensive representations.
+The modality encoders are often general architectures used in other fields, such as ViT~\cite{dosovitskiy2020image} for images and Bert~\cite{devlin2018bert} for texts.
 Then, we can get the representations of tabular features and multimodal features (\ie image and text) for each item, denoted as $\mathbf{v}_f, \mathbf{v}_{image}$ and $\mathbf{v}_{text}$.

 \textbf{Feature Interaction}.
 We get the representations of different modalities for each item, but they are in different semantic spaces.
-Besides, different users also have various preferences for modalities.
-Therefore, in this procedure, MRS seeks to fuse and interact multimodal representations $\mathbf{v}_f, \mathbf{v}_{image}$ and $\mathbf{v}_{text}$ to get the item and user representations, which are important for recommendation models.
+Besides, different users also have various preferences for modalities~\cite{wei2019mmgcn}.
+Therefore, in this procedure, MRS seeks to fuse and interact multimodal representations $\mathbf{v}_f, \mathbf{v}_{image}$ and $\mathbf{v}_{text}$ to get a unified item and user representations, which are often used to get the recommendation list~\cite{han2022vlsnr,liu2019user}.

 \textbf{Recommendation}.
-After the second procedure, we get the representations of the user and item, denoted as $\mathbf{v}_u$ and $\mathbf{v}_i$.
-The general recommendation models absorb these two representations and give the recommendation probability, such as MF~\cite{koren2009matrix}.
-However, the problem of data sparsity always degrades the recommendation performance.
-Therefore, many researches propose to enhance the representations by incorporating multimodal information.
+After the second procedure, we get the representations of user and item, denoted as $\mathbf{v}_u$ and $\mathbf{v}_i$.
+The general recommendation models absorb these two representations and give the recommendation probabilities for different items~\cite{koren2009matrix}.
+However, the problem of data sparsity always degrades recommendation performance.
+Therefore, many research studies~\cite{liu2022disentangled,liu2022contrastive} propose to enhance the representations by incorporating multimodal information.